AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis-jee.md

 title: Transaction Reports Billable APIs for AEM Forms on JEE.
 description: List of all the APIs that are accounted as transactions.
 topic-tags: forms-manager
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
 docset: aem65
 feature: Transaction Reports
 ---
-# Transaction Reports Billable APIs for AEM Forms on JEE{#transaction-reports-billable-apis}
+# Transaction reporting Billable APIs for AEM Forms on JEE{#transaction-reports-billable-apis}

 AEM Forms on JEE provides several APIs to submit, process, and render documents.
 Some APIs are accounted as transactions and others are free to use.
 This document provides a list of all the APIs that are accounted as transactions.
 Here are a few common scenarios where a billable API is used: